A self-consistent numerical model of internal wave-induced mean flow oscillations in polar geometry: Results

 which further assumes that the different contributions in the inertia term are of comparable magnitude.
 Similarly, assuming the dominant balance in the temperature equation (\ref{eq_THETA}) is between advection and internal heating, we find for a statistically stationary case

 Combining (\ref{eq:res:balanceNS}) and (\ref{eq:res:balanceT2}), we obtain

-Note that to derive (\ref{eq:res:CZestimateU}-\ref{eq:res:CZestimateT}) we dropped order one factors and furthermore assumed the velocity to be typically isotropic ${u_\phi}\sim {u_r} \equiv {u_c}$ with (\ref{eq_DIVU}), with order one length scales in both directions.
+Note that to derive (\ref{eq:res:CZestimateU}-\ref{eq:res:CZestimateT}) we dropped order one factors.
 In Figure \ref{fig:3uphiur}a, we plot $\langle {u_\phi'} {u_r'} \rangle$ in the CZ $(r=0.35)$, where $X'$ quantities are deviation from their azimuthal mean $\langle X\rangle$.
 Note that $\langle u_r u_\phi\rangle = \langle u_r' u_\phi'\rangle$ as $\langle u_r\rangle =0$.
 The plot shows good agreement with (\ref{eq:res:CZestimateU}).
 In addition, there is a dependence on $S$, consistent with the earlier study of \citet{Couston2017}.
 They showed that convective plumes are enhanced for low-stiffness simulations, due to the fact that they can penetrate more easily in the radiative layer as $N$ decreases with $S$ (\ref{eq_N}), consistent with our findings.

 The scaling laws (\ref{eq:res:CZestimateU}) and (\ref{eq:res:CZestimateT}) are predictions of the so-called ultimate or ``Gallet'' regime of convection \citep{Kraichnan1962, Spiegel1963,Lepot2018}.
 The agreement between our simulations and these scaling laws is indeed not surprising as our convective model is similar to previous ones \citep{Bouillaut2019, Hadjerci2024} who demonstrated that for a volumetric heat source, molecular viscosity does not affect the Reynolds number or the heat transfer for flows with high enough $Ra$.
 The ultimate regime is expected in problems with no thermal boundary layers \citep{Lepot2018}.
 In our polar geometry, there is no bottom boundary at $r=0$, and hence no bottom boundary layer.
 Furthermore, the CZ/RZ interface does not act as a thermal boundary layer because there are vertical motions across the interface, and hence the flux is transported by a mix of convection and diffusion.
 Note that in our case, the thermal flux equilibrium between the two zones (Appendix \ref{appA}) prevents the spatially-averaged temperature to drift in time, which therefore does not require any cooling \citep{Lepot2018}.
 We can rewrite the scaling laws for velocity and temperature into the usual ones for the Reynolds number $Re= \widetilde{u_c} \widetilde{r_o}/\widetilde{\nu} \sim \left ( Ra_{eff}/Pr \right)^{1/2}$ and Nusselt number $Nu \sim 1/T \sim \left( Ra_{eff}Pr\right)^{1/2}$, introducing an effective Rayleigh number $Ra_{eff}=Ra {T}$ based on the temperature difference between the centre and the interface.
 Both scalings are indeed characteristic of the ultimate regime of convection.
 In other words, the dynamics of the CZ is fundamentally independent of molecular viscosity, which is expected for our setup.